Zur deutschen Version.

 Under Linux, grep

-in EMACS will work out of the box.
+in Emacs will work out of the box.
 Under Windows,

 I needed to include git